cloudreve/docs/en/overview/quickstart.md

 == Windows

-On Windows, simply extract the obtained ZIP archive and start `cloudreve.exe`.
-You can also run `cloudreve.exe` in the terminal to start Cloudreve:
+On Windows, simply extract the obtained ZIP archive and run `cloudreve.exe` in the terminal to start Cloudreve:

 ```powershell
 # Start Cloudreve